 Weather and Holidays permitting, plan to drop by to see trains run, find out more about the hobby, and our club.

-Winter is over? doesn't mean you still can't spend time indoors with one of the worlds greatest hobbies, model railroading.
-Visit our HO and O scale layouts, and learn how you can make model railroading a lifetime of fun.
+Come visit us and find out why model railroading is one of the worlds greatest hobbies.
+Enjoy the vistas of our 12x65 foot HO and O scale layouts, talk to our members and learn how you can make model railroading a lifetime of fun.

 You will see operating trains and trolleys modeling railroad transportation systems in realistic settings with scale buildings, vehicles, and people.
 The club operates both HO and O scale layouts, the two most popular model railroad scales.
 Each layout is 65' x 12', included in the 2500 sq. ft. display space are a real steam locomotive bell, and whistle; 34 heralds (logos) from railroads that criss-crossed this country in the mid 50s; and manufacturer and railroad publicity photos.